che-incubator/che-code/README.md

 ## Whitelabel/branding

-There is an ability to apply branding for some UI elements.
-The original data can be overridden by execution [branding.sh script](https://github.com/che-incubator/che-code/blob/main/branding/branding.sh).
-The script expects that the branding resources are placed in the [branding folder](https://github.com/che-incubator/che-code/tree/main/branding).
+There is a functionality to apply branding to some UI elements.
+The original data can be overridden by executing the [branding.sh](https://github.com/che-incubator/che-code/blob/main/branding/branding.sh) script.
+The script searches for the branding resources in the [branding folder](https://github.com/che-incubator/che-code/tree/main/branding).

-The crucial one is: `branding/product.json` file.
+The `branding/product.json` file is crucial.
-The values defined in the `branding/product.json` file overwrite [default ones](https://github.com/che-incubator/che-code/blob/main/code/product.json).
+The values defined in the `branding/product.json` file override the [default values](https://github.com/che-incubator/che-code/blob/main/code/product.json).
 Also the file serves data mapping for provided branding resources.

 Example of the `branding/product.json` file: